 Read on to learn more about what lawn plug aeration is and how to do it so that you get a healthier lawn with less effort.
 Let’s start by looking at how your lawn will benefit from being aerated.

-There are many good reasons why you should aerate your lawn.
 Besides increasing how much air can move around in the soil, other reasons include the following:

 Aeration allows fertilizers and nutrients to get deeper into the soil and move closer to the roots of the grass you want to grow.